pitchmuc/launchpy/README.md

 ## Installation

-You can install the module by realising the following pip command:
+You can install the module by realising the following pip command:\
 `pip install launchpy`

-You can access the version of the module that you run via the following attribute:
+You can access the version of the module that you run via the following attribute:\
 `launchpy.__version__`

 ## Content of the module

-This module is built around 5 main parts:
+This module is built around 7 main parts:

 - Helping functions [Core Components](./docs/main.md)
 - Admin instantiating functions [Admin Class](./docs/admin.md)